Migrating rabble.ca from Drupal to

 A complex data migration and content clean-up

-Migrating data from a large legacy Drupal site to WordPress is no simple task, particularly when there are twenty years of content and multiple changes to URL structures.
+Migrating data from a large legacy Drupal site to WordPress is no simple task.

 Instead, our migration team embarked on a complex exercise to:

-• Manually migrate comments from third-party plugin Disqus to WordPress comments
+- Manually migrate comments from third-party plugin Disqus into WordPress comments

 Cutting through editorial complexity